Can we talk?

 One important example that sets these businesses apart from large ones, is that individual businesses are (or at least they should be) paying themselves and their employees a fair wage.
 A living wage.
-In my opinion, and the opinion of economists who track the wage based on inflation, is $24 per hour.
-Increased accordingly based on skill level, number of years in the industry, etc. I pay myself well over $24 per hour.
-My labor is highly skilled and crafted over 15 years.
+The opinion of economists who track wages based on inflation, estimate that minimum wage should be around $24 per hour.
+Increased accordingly based on skill level, number of years in the industry, etc. For example, my labor is highly skilled and has been crafted over 15 years.
+I pay myself WELL over $24 per hour.

 Materials + Labor = Production Cost

 Wholesale Price x 2 = Retail Price ....
 (This method will NOT give you appropriate pring.
 Take the time.
 I beg you!)

 Next, COPYRIGHT.When an artist creates work it is immediately protected by U.S. copyright law without the need to be registered.
 However, it's recommended to register copyright, so the artist has sufficient proof that the work belongs to them.

 Regardless, this fact has not stopped large companies like Target, Urban Outfitters, Converse and Kohl's, to name a few, from copying work by artists (you can easily search for these stories online).
 Regardless of how the artwork or design was acquired, through an employee or third party, they are ultimately responsible.
 In many cases, the work is removed by the company, but artists are often powerless to fight them.
 (See article below for tips)